sanand0/til/til.md

 - 11 Aug 2024. `handle = await window.showDirectoryPicker()` lets you access the browser [File system API](https://developer.mozilla.org/en-US/docs/Web/API/File_System_API).
 - 5 Aug 2024.
 Alternative interfaces to YouTube: Piped.video, CloudTube, Invidious, NewPipe, FreeTube
 - 1 Aug 2024.
 Power Toys has an Advanced Paste that uses OpenAI to paste as Markdown or JSON!

+# Aug 2024

+- 28 Aug 2024.
+Practice for each thought: "What would make me change my mind?
+How likely is that?"

 # Jul 2024